 - Email- Learn basic email features and set up a free email account.
 Prerequisites: Mouse and Intro to PCs

 - Tech Night –Have a question about computer skills, word processing skills, or e-readers?
 Sign up for a one-one-one session with our IT staff.
 Please note that this is for advice and instruction only; it is NOT a substitute for troubleshooting and repairing your computer.
-Reservation required (Second Floor Reference Room of main library)
+Reservation required

 - Social Media– An introduction to using social networks such as Facebook and Twitter.
 Must be proficient with using a Mouse,have good typing skills and

 - Word Skills – Learn how to create, edit and save documents using Microsoft Word.
 It’s recommended that you’ve already taken PC Skills or are familiar with Windows 7, the mouse, and the keyboard.